subhojit777/imag/README.md

 > management, consists of reusable parts and integrates well with known
 > commandline tools.

 Yes, imag is a rather ambitous project as it tries to reimplement functionality for several "personal information management aspects".
 It is a hobby project, keep that in mind.
-We try to use standards like vcard and icalendar whereever possible.
+We try to use standards like vcard and icalendar wherever possible.

 imag consists of _modules_ (e.g. `imag-notes`, `imag-tag`, `imag-view`), where each module covers one PIM aspect.
+Have a look at
+[the documentation](./doc/) for some more words on this.

 ## Building/Running